 DIRECTORS'' RESPONSIBILITY STATEMENT

-i) In the preparation of the Annual Accounts, the applicable accounting
+(a) in the preparation of the annual accounts, the applicable

-ii) The Directors have selected such accounting policies and applied
+(b) the Directors had selected such Accounting Policies and applied

 them consistently and made judgments and estimates that are reasonable